ztachip/ztachip/README.md

 What makes it interesting is efficiency rather than peak speed.
 AI inference at the edge is limited by memory bandwidth, not compute — the cores spend most of their time waiting for model weights to arrive from memory. ztachip is built around moving that data well, which is what *data-aware* means in practice.
-At turning memory bandwidth into tokens it is **3.5× more efficient than a Raspberry Pi 5** — 6.70 tokens per second per GB/s — and it runs vision and AI workloads **20–50× faster** than the same RISC-V processor without it.
+It is **3.5× more efficient than a Raspberry Pi 5** in how well it uses the memory bandwidth available to it, and it runs vision and AI workloads **20–50× faster** than the same RISC-V processor without it.

 It is also general-purpose within its domain.
 Most accelerators handle one narrow class of workload; ztachip runs classical computer vision, neural-network inference and transformer models on the same hardware, through the same programming model.

-There are three ways to program it, and you can start with the easiest: a few lines of MicroPython, a graph of ready-made processing nodes, or the tensor language directly, where you control how data moves through memory and how the cores work on it.
+It is easy to program and use.
+A few lines of MicroPython are enough to run a vision or LLM workload on it — no hardware knowledge required, just Python.

 Everything is open source under the Apache 2.0 license — RTL, compiler, software stack and demos.